Bug report #17475

 Btw. the dataset you attached contains more missing routes than the screenshot - e.g. in the roundabout's neighbourhood.

-#7 Updated by Giovanni Manghi almost 3 years ago
+#7 Updated by Giovanni Manghi about 3 years ago

 Joshua Geoghegan wrote: